60eokk/2024election/README.md

 # LDA Method:
 "topic modeling". which is more than just TF-IDF method that have been focusing only on frequently used words
 # Made commits but not working: just putting comments here to show up in github

+# How can I make it a better code?

+Refinement of Data Preprocessing:

+Improve text cleaning to remove non-relevant words (HTML tags, common words) more effectively.
+Implement lemmatization to consolidate different forms of the same word into a single term (e.g., "running" and "ran" to "run").
+Advanced Text Analysis:

+Apply Named Entity Recognition (NER) to identify and compare the prominence of people, organizations, and locations mentioned alongside each candidate.
+Utilize part-of-speech tagging to understand the context in which certain words are used.
+Sentiment Analysis Over Time:

+Conduct a time-series analysis of sentiment associated with each candidate.
+Compare the sentiment trend with key events during the campaign to see if there's a correlation.
+Topic Modeling:

+Perform Latent Dirichlet Allocation (LDA) or Non-Negative Matrix Factorization (NMF) to discover topics within the articles.
+Analyze the evolution of topics over time and compare the focus areas between different candidates.
+Predictive Modeling:

+Build a model to predict election outcomes based on news article analysis.
+Compare the model's predictions with actual historical outcomes.
+User Interface:

+Develop a web application that allows users to enter a candidate's name and get a visual representation of the analysis.
+Provide interactive visualizations that users can engage with to explore the data further.
+Comparative Analysis:

+Expand the dataset to include articles from multiple news sources to compare the representation of candidates across the media spectrum.
+Analyze the differences in language used by different political affiliations or news outlets.
+Data Visualization:

+Use more advanced visualization tools (like D3.js) for creating interactive and engaging data presentations.
+Implement dashboards that provide insights at a glance.
+Data Collection Expansion:

+Incorporate social media data to gauge public sentiment and compare it with the media portrayal.
+Use APIs from Twitter, Reddit, or other platforms for a more comprehensive analysis.
+Documentation and Reporting:

+Write detailed documentation about your methodology, data sources, and findings.
+Create a report or a series of blog posts that narrate the story your data tells.
+Code Quality:

+Refactor the code to improve readability and maintainability.
+Write unit tests to ensure that each part of your codebase works correctly after changes.